Finding photography ideas and inspiration can be a challenge. In this article, I want to share 21 photoshoot ideas that are far from boring!

 If your subject’s moving quite fast, you may not need a very slow shutter speed.
 Leaving your shutter open too long may mean your moving subject does not appear in your image at all.

-4. Photograph the Same Subject Multiple Times
+15. Photograph the Same Subject Multiple Times

 Choose something or someone to photograph and do a photoshoot with the same subject ten times.
 Preferably without too long a gap between each session.
 Ten times in ten days would be ideal.

 Photographing the same subject many times will hopefully prompt you to become more creative with what you are doing.

 Make a plan.
 Start with a few ideas of what you will do during the first three or four photo sessions.
 Try and use a different technique each time.
 Change your lens focal length.
 Use different lighting.
 Think outside the box.

 Often we just make use of the first thoughts that come to us for a photo session, unless it’s carefully planned.

-3. Keep Using the Same Prop
+14. Keep Using the Same Prop

 Carry something with you that can be placed in each photograph you take for one month.
 Don’t make your prop the main subject of any of your photos.

 This is a similar idea to #4 but is different in that you have interaction.
-You will have to think carefully about how you prop supports the main subject of your photographs.
+You will have to think carefully about how your prop supports the main subject of your photographs.

 You could use:

-- Your mobile phone
+- Your mobile phone;

-- A scarf, hat, or piece of clothing
+- A scarf, hat, or piece of clothing;

-2. Look Up or Down for a Different Perspective
+13. Look for a Different Perspective

 Most photographs are taken with your camera pointing straight ahead.